neox-libre/neox-libre/README.md

-Hi, I’m @neox-libre !
+Hi, I’m @neox-libre.
 Usually people call me neox.

 I'm only using this account to participate in project that only use Github to receive contributions.